makrai/notes/dowty82-gramm-rel-in-montague.md

       "embedded subject" can be observed (e.g.  subject-verb agreement), but
     * Passive and Reflexivization will give as output expressions of category IV,
-    * it is now possible for such rules to "feed" causative formation.
+    * it is now possible for such rules to "feed" causative formation
 * causatives of passives do appear in some languages, ones which have synt cau
   * (cf. Newmeyer (1976, note 10) on Eskimo; Zimmer (1976) on Turkish).
 And
   * reflexive pronouns sometimes appear in complements of causatives in various